Shopify/remote-dom/CONTRIBUTING.md

 ### Getting started

 Clone this repo, then run `yarn install`.
-This repo uses [yarn](https://yarnpkg.com) for package management, and [lerna](https://lerna.js.org) for publishing multiple packages out of a single repo (a “monorepo”).
+This repo uses [yarn](https://yarnpkg.com) for package management.
 The codebase is entirely written in [TypeScript](https://www.typescriptlang.org).

 ### Development tasks

-remote-ui uses [loom](https://www.npmjs.com/package/@shopify/loom-cli), a work-in-progress extraction of some of Shopify’s front-end build tools, for all development tasks.
+remote-ui uses [loom](https://www.npmjs.com/package/@shopify/loom-cli) for all development tasks.
 You will see `loom.config.ts` files at the root of the repo, and for each package, which control the way those packages are built, tested, and more.

 #### Type check